+As of September 30, 2011 and December 31, 2010, the outstanding principal balances on Preotact-secured debt were \$48.8 million and \$50.0 million, respectively.
 In July 2007, the Company entered into an agreement with DRI Capital, or DRI, formerly Drug Royalty L.P.3, in which the Company sold to DRI its right to receive future royalty payments arising from sales of Preotact under its license agreement with Nycomed.
-Under the agreement, DRI paid the Company an up-front purchase price of \$50.0 million.
+Under the agreement,

+DRI paid the Company an up-front purchase price of \$50.0 million.
 If and when DRI receives two and a half times the amount paid to the Company, the agreement will terminate and the remainder of the royalties, if any, will revert back to the Company.
 In connection with the Company's July 2007 agreement with DRI, the Company granted DRI a security interest in its license agreement with Nycomed for Preotact and certain of its patents and other intellectual property underlying that agreement.
 In the event of a default by NPS under the agreement with DRI, DRI would be entitled to enforce its security interest against NPS and the property described above.
 The Company has determined that it should classify the initial up-front purchase price as debt which should be amortized using the effective interest method over the estimated life of approximately 14 years.
-The liability recorded related to the DRI transaction was \$49.3 million as of June 30, 2011 and \$50.0 million as of December 31,

-2010, and accrued interest under the DRI agreement was \$924,000 and \$1.7 million as of June 30, 2011 and December 31, 2010, respectively.
-As of June 30, 2011, \$33.8 million has been paid to DRI.
-The repayment of the remaining \$49.3 million is secured solely by future royalty payments arising from sales of Preotact by Nycomed.
-The effective interest rate under the agreement, including debt issuance costs, is approximately 15.0%.
+Accrued interest under the DRI agreement was \$806,000 and \$1.7 million as of September 30, 2011 and December 31, 2010, respectively.
+As of September 30, 2011, \$36.1 million has been paid to DRI.
+The repayment of the remaining \$48.8 million is secured solely by future royalty payments arising from sales of Preotact by Nycomed.
+The effective interest rate under the agreement, including debt issuance costs, is approximately 13.3%.
+The Preotact-secured debt is non-recourse to the Company.